kubedb/docs/docs/guides/rabbitmq/autoscaler/storage/overview.md

 - Each StatefulSet creates a Persistent Volume according to the Volume Claim Template provided in the statefulset configuration.

-4. Then, in order to set up storage autoscaling of the various components (ie. ReplicaSet, Shard, ConfigServer etc.) of the `RabbitMQ` database the user creates a `RabbitMQAutoscaler` CRO with desired configuration.
+4. Then, in order to set up storage autoscaling of the `RabbitMQ` cluster, the user creates a `RabbitMQAutoscaler` CRO with desired configuration.

 5. `KubeDB` Autoscaler operator watches the `RabbitMQAutoscaler` CRO.